Code-Institute-Submissions/thecoffeepalate/README.md

 ### **Future Features**
 * Track&Trace for each order
 * Personal profiles with history of user's purchases and blends
+* Validation system to guarantee that user can only proceed from first slide on TheStore form after the blend totals 100%.
-* Packaging customization form, where user uploads is own brand/logo to be applied on their coffee bags
+* Packaging customization form, where user uploads his/her own brand/logo to be applied on their coffee bags
 * Imediate payment of the order through credit card, [Stripe](https://stripe.com/en-nl "Stripe") and [Paypal](https://www.paypal.com/nl/home "Paypal")
 * Carousel on [TheLab] page with information on different brewing methods
 * Updates Terms&Conditions under the [GDPR](https://gdpr-info.eu/ "GDPR") on how user data is used